How Often Do Fire Safety Checks Need to be Carried Out?

 Fire alarm systems should be checked every six months, or quarterly, depending on the size of the commercial building.
 This is in line with fire regulations BS5839.
 Dry & wet risers and extinguishers should be tested bi-annually, too, along with carrying out fire drills.

-Other fire safety checks might be required more regularly, as explained below.
+Other fire safety checks might be required more regularly, and can even be done by your own internal team, as explained below.

 - Check that the fire alarm system is working, and all fire equipment activates when it is tested.